 When the tractor stopped we jumped down from the trailers, set free to forage in the strawberry field like hikers in the back country!
 There were shiny, red berries everywhere, their saturated color drawing us close, as if under a spell, their flavor intensified by the warm sun!
 What can be better than picking and eating a berry right on the spot?
 Answer: picking and eating as many berries as you can, right on the spot!

 “Mom, don’t we have to wash it first?”

 Ahh, memories.
 Priceless, valuable memories.
 Parents, please share what you valued about your experience.

-See you next year, Tanaka Farms!
+See you next year in the strawberry fields Tanaka Farms!